Bergen Street station (IRT Eastern Parkway Line)

-The Bergen Street station is a local station on the IRT Eastern Parkway Line of the New York City Subway, located at Bergen Street and Flatbush Avenue in Park Slope, Brooklyn.
+The Bergen Street station is a local station on the IRT Eastern Parkway Line of the New York City Subway.
+This station is located at Bergen Street and Flatbush Avenue on the border of Park Slope and Prospect Heights in Brooklyn.
 It is served by the 2 train at all times, the 3 train at all times except late nights, and the 4 train during late nights.

 History

 After the Interborough Rapid Transit Company (IRT)'s original line opened as far as Atlantic Avenue in Brooklyn, the New York City government began planning new lines.
 As early as 1903, William Barclay Parsons, chief engineer of the Rapid Transit Commission, had proposed constructing a four-track extension of the IRT line under Flatbush Avenue, running southeast from Atlantic Avenue to Grand Army Plaza.
 From there, two branches would have extended south to Flatbush and east to Brownsville.
 This plan did not progress for a decade due to various disputes over the original subway.
 In 1913, New York City, the Brooklyn Rapid Transit Company (BRT), and the IRT reached an agreement, known as the Dual Contracts, to drastically expand subway service across New York City.
 As part of the Dual Contracts, two lines under Flatbush Avenue, one each operated by the BRT and IRT, were approved.
 The IRT was authorized to extend its four-track Brooklyn line under Flatbush Avenue and Eastern Parkway, while the BRT would construct a parallel two-track extension of the Brighton Line.

 Groundbreaking for the IRT extension took place on May 23, 1914.
 The Bergen Street station was to be one of the stations on the IRT extension.

 Service on the IRT Eastern Parkway Line had been extended from Atlantic Avenue to Utica Avenue in August 1920, but the Bergen Street, Grand Army Plaza, and Eastern Parkway–Brooklyn Museum stations were not ready to open with the rest of the line.
 The contractor responsible for completing the three stations had gone bankrupt in the middle of the project.
 The stations opened on October 9, 1920.
 The BMT Brighton Line was already in use at the time but used trackage that is now part of the Franklin Avenue Shuttle; the opening of the subway line beneath Flatbush Avenue provided a more direct route to Downtown Brooklyn and, eventually, Manhattan.

 During the 1964–1965 fiscal year, the platforms at Bergen Street, along with those at four other stations on the Eastern Parkway Line, were lengthened to 525 ft to accommodate a ten-car train of 51 foot IRT cars.
 The work was performed by the Arthur A. Johnson Corporation.